canvakit.sh

 Missing template: true markerWarn; render anyway.

-Unknown dataSources kindDrop with warning; other sources still render.
+Unknown sources kindDrop with warning; other sources still render.

 Malformed source fieldsDrop with warning; status reports the issue.